jacksund/simmate/docs/full_guides/contributing/maintainer_notes.md

 Unit tests that require third-party programs (like VASP) are disabled by default.
 However, it's advisable to run a full test before new releases.
 To execute all unit tests that call programs like VASP:

 1. Ensure you have the following prerequisites:
     - A Linux environment with VASP & Bader installed
-      - Dev version of Simmate installed
+    - Dev version of Simmate installed (`uv sync --all-extras`)
     - The `main` branch of the official repo checked out
-      - `simmate_dev` environment is active
+    - Virtual environment is active (`source .venv/bin/activate`)
     - The base Simmate directory as the current working directory
     - Clear any custom `~/simmate` configs (i.e., ensure default settings)

 2. Confirm the default test suite works:
 ``` bash